 Nathan Kupusa, president of Solutions for Aging, says advisors need to “seniorize” their practices because their clients have also changed.
 Most financial advisors are generalists focused on life events earlier in the life cycle: career, marriage, first home, children, paying down debt and building savings.

 But they’re less equipped to deal with the life events of the elderly, including eight stages of retirement, health issues, loss of independence and mental capacity, and family issues like the empty nest and the sandwich generation.
 Expertise is also needed on fraud prevention, housing, end-of-life issues and funeral arrangements.

-A huge issue is health and caregiving: some 8 million Canadians provide care to a chronically ill or disabled friend or love one.
+A huge issue is health and caregiving: some eight million Canadians provide care to a chronically ill or disabled friend or love one.
 With longer life expectancy comes more chronic health issues, dementia and loss of cognitive ability.
 “Health is always a priority over finances, triggered by a crisis.”

 Health care costs are approaching $216 billion a year in Canada, while they make up 42% of Ontario’s annual budget, a figure expected to rise to 50%.
 “Government funds are drained and changes are coming.”

-But despite the huge part health care will play in their clients’ lives, only 22% have saved or planned for health-care expenses, even as 53% worry about the cost of drugs and medical treatment in retirement.
+But despite the huge part health care will play in their clients’ lives, only 22% have saved or planned for health care expenses, even as 53% worry about the cost of drugs and medical treatment in retirement.
 47% worry about being in long-term care longer than they are prepared for financially.
 And “76% are stressed out, citing money, money, money as the top three factors.”

-You can’t plan without knowing the cost: he cited long-term care expenses of $2,300 to $2,500 a month, and retirement residences cost $2,800 to $4,500 or more.
-In-home nursing PSW (Personal Support Workers) charge $21 to $25 an hour, while a registered nurse costs $45 an hour.
+You can’t plan without knowing the cost: Kupusa cites long-term care expenses of $2,300 to $2,500 a month, and retirement residences cost $2,800 to $4,500 or more.
+In-home nursing personal support workers charge $21 to $25 an hour, while a registered nurse costs $45 an hour.